Skip to main content

 Keyword:

-Anti-Lock Braking System, E-Volve Cluster, MULTI-MOBY, Nonlinear Model Predictive Control, Tire-road Friction, Wheel Slip Control
+Anti-Lock Braking System, E-Volve Cluster, Nonlinear Model Predictive Control, Tire-road Friction, Wheel Slip Control

 Link: